 - Non-stick cooking spray

 - 1 can Pillsbury Grands Refrigerated Crescent Rolls

 - Preheat oven to 350 degrees F. Coat 8 cavities of a muffin tin with non-stick cooking spray.

-- Open can of crescent rolls and separate each roll at the dotted line.
+- Open a can of crescent rolls and separate each roll at the dotted line.
 Cut each triangle in half width-wise.
 Mold a circular piece of dough from the half and place it in the bottom of the muffin tin and up the sides to form a cup.

 - Place 1 tablespoon of cherry pie filling on top of the dough.
-Place the other half of cut dough on top and carefully press to seal with fingers.
+Place the other half of the cut dough on top and carefully press to seal with fingers.
 Repeat for other remaining muffin tin cavities.

-- Beat egg in a small bowl and brush tops of each bomb with egg wash.
+- Beat egg in a small bowl and brush the tops of each bomb with egg wash.
 Bake for 13-15 minutes until golden brown.
 Let cool for 5 minutes and then carefully remove from muffin tin and place on a rack to fully cool.

 - To make icing, place powdered sugar, milk and vanilla in a small bowl and mix to combine.
 If your icing is too runny, add more sugar until you reach desired consistency.
 Drizzle over cherry pie bombs and serve.